akashmathur-2212/Portfolio/README.md

 ## 🧪 Evaluation Toolkit

-This project offers a robust evaluation stack for LLM-based applications, using both retrieval-based metrics and **LLM-as-a-Judge** techniques for scoring output quality across relevance, coherence, and faithfulness.
+This toolkit that offers a robust evaluation stack for LLM-based applications, using both retrieval-based metrics and **LLM-as-a-Judge** techniques for scoring output quality across relevance, coherence, and faithfulness.

 | Description | Link |
 |------------|------|